talkpython/100daysofcode-with-python-course/days/28-30-regex/README.md

 ## Day 3: Put your new skill to the test

 Take [Bite 2.
 Regex Fun](https://codechalleng.es/bites/2/) on our platform.
-It let's you write 3 regexes.
+It lets you write 3 regexes.

 Do you prefer to work on your desktop?
 Maybe you can try [blog challenge 42 - Mastering Regular Expressions](https://codechalleng.es/challenges/42/) which is similar but lets you solve 6 regex problems!